eyalmazuz/DeepAFM/README.md

   batch_size: int - size of the batch size in the epoch, default is 256.

-  attention_facotr: int - attention factor size for the AFM and DeepAFM models only, default value is 16.
+  attention_factor: int - attention factor size for the AFM and DeepAFM models only, default value is 16.

   validation_size: float - the size of the validation set from all the data range between (0, 1), default is 0.2.